Download PDF Version

 Barriers to Operational Activity

 The lack of a framework law means an absence of clear reporting requirements – leaving NGOs vulnerable to multiple and ad-hoc requests for information from various government entities and/or to charges of a lack of transparency by the public.
+In addition, in 2013, the Minister of Interior and Population threatened NGOs that if they do not present financial statements on an annual basis, the Government will cancel their bylaws and thus make them not allowed to operate.

 Barriers to Speech / Advocacy